yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Registration/TC-023_Validate_Empty_Security_Question_Field.md

 ---

 ## ✅ Expected Result

-- A validation message should be displayed indicating that the security question field is required
+A validation message should be displayed indicating that the security question field is required
-- Registration should not be allowed